 Well, there are kind of conflicting goals here because as a small business owner, you want to reduce your interest options, but you also know the importance of being really responsive to new potential clients.

-So you want to respond to those calls and emails and maybe the web chats or Facebook messages, but you want to reduce the interruptions and frankly, You know, the best way to do that is to stem them and then, to also outsource that initial contact.
+So you want to respond to those calls and emails and maybe the web chats, but you want to reduce the interruptions and frankly, ou know, the best way to do that is to stem them and then, to also outsource that initial contact.
 And we'll talk about that.

 The other conflict is the importance of tech versus the cost of implementation and the research time and kind of reducing your control.